-Over the years at TI, I was part of the team that built and maintained the K5OJI (now K5DM) repeater and most of my hamming was talking to the locals on 2 meter FM, participating in RACES training and SKYWARN nets, and working on projects related to the repeater or building computers.
+Over the years at TI, I was part of the team that built and maintained the K5OJI (later K5DM and now K5UTD) repeater and most of my hamming was talking to the locals on 2 meter FM, participating in RACES training and SKYWARN nets, and working on projects related to the repeater or building computers.
 I always had a HF station on the air and W2FUL's Classic 33 stood proudly on about 40 feet of Rohn 45 at the two houses I've owned here in Texas.
 I can't say that I made many entries in the log, but I always had a station that could be on the air when I wanted it to.

 A few years back (well maybe more than a few, it was probably 2000) I turned on the SB-301 and one of the bypass capacitors from the power line to ground exploded with a nice pop and lots of smoke and my wife decided I needed to upgrade to something smaller rather than repair it (actually I think her words were something like "get that @#$% thing out of the house").
 So up until a lightning strike in July 2014, the main rig was an Icom 756 Pro running barefoot to either a 270' OCF, 80 mtr quarter sloper, 40 meter inverted vee, or the venerable Classic 33 on about 40' of Rohn 45 standing on the other side of the den wall where the shack is located.
 Now the antennas are the same, but the main rig is an IC-7600.
 Also on the tower is a 5 element beam on six meters at the top and small side-mounted beams for 2 meters and 70 cm.
 The S-100 computer is long gone; I'm now running a homegrown i7 system running Win 8.1 and having a ball chasing digital DX and earned digital WAS running JT65HF, WSJT-X, JT Alert and HR Deluxe.